slackero/phpwcms-extended/phpwcms-fancyBox/README.md

 **phpwcms** jQuery FancyBox is a replacement of the default Lightbox (SlimBox) integration enhanced by with Swipe support for touch devices.
 Swipe support options are enabled  when more than one fancyBox item is detected only.

-Copyright (c) 2012-2014 Oliver Georgi — oliver@phpwcms.de
+Copyright (c) 2012-2016 Oliver Georgi — <og@phpwcms.org>

 ### Components

-**fancyBox** is a tool that offers a nice and elegant way to add zooming functionality for images, html content and multi-media on your webpages.
-Check [license](http://www.fancyapps.com/fancybox/#license).
-Copyright (c) 2012 Janis Skarnelis - janis@fancyapps.com
+**fancyBox** is a tool that offers a nice and elegant way to add zooming functionality for images, html content and multi-media on your webpages. http://www.fancyapps.com/fancybox/

-**TouchSwipe** is a jquery plugin to be used with jQuery on touch input devices such as iPad, iPhone etc.
+**TouchSwipe** is a jquery plugin to be used with jQuery on touch input devices such as iPad, iPhone etc. http://labs.rampinteractive.co.uk/touchSwipe/

 ---

 ### Installation

-Download related files and place content of folder **template** into the template folder of your **phpwcms** installation.
+Download related files and place the content of the folder **template** into the template folder of your **phpwcms** installation.

 ### Requires

-phpwcms with jQuery support Version 1.6 or newer.
+phpwcms with jQuery support Version 1.6 (recommend jQuery 1.12.4) or newer.

 ### Configuration